 1. LinkedIn

-LinkedIn has created a unified, sustainable education platform featuring distinct domains across three lines of business –Talent, Sales, and Marketing.
-They created a seamless customer training experience for hosting hundreds of live events and found a way to provide self-service training in 11 languages through localization
+LinkedIn has created a unified, sustainable education platform featuring distinct domains across three lines of business—Talent, Sales, and Marketing.
+They’ve made it easy for customers by organizing live events and offering self-service training in 13 languages, including Mandarin, Japanese, Italian, and Turkish.

 LinkedIn Talent Solutions, powered by Skilljar

-What we love: Three distinct learning domains all using the same LMS is pretty impressive, and these three divisions at LinkedIn work closely together to learn from each other.
-In addition, localization for the LinkedIn Learning Center (for LinkedIn Talent Solutions) allows the entire site, including navigation, to be reflected in any language selected.
-Lastly, many companies create role-based learning paths for their platforms, but LinkedIn just introduced objective-based learning paths for Hiring and LinkedIn Learning.
+Three distinct learning domains all using the same LMS is pretty impressive, and these three divisions at LinkedIn work closely together to learn from each other.
+Also, the LinkedIn Learning Center (for LinkedIn Talent Solutions) is language-friendly—you can select any language you prefer, making it globally accessible.

 Related Content: Hear from Jill Glynn, Manager, Scaled Engagement for LinkedIn, why choosing the right learning management system is so important for customizing learner’s needs.